-If you choose not to have the screening test for these conditions, it is important to understand that if you have a scan at any point during your pregnancy it could pick up physical abnormalities.
-These could be related to Down's, Edwards' or Patau's syndromes but there is a chance that other problems could be picked up on a scan.
+If you choose not to have the screening test for these conditions it is important to understand that if you have a scan at any point during your pregnancy it could pick up physical abnormalities.
+These could be related to T21 or T18 / T13 but there is a chance that other problems could be picked up on a scan.
 The person scanning you will always tell you if any abnormalities are found.

-You will be given 2 results: one for Down's syndrome and another for Edwards' and Patau's syndromes.
+You will be given two risk results: one for T21 and another for T18 / T13.

-If the screening test shows that the chance of the baby having Down's, Edwards' or Patau's syndrome is lower than

-1 in 150 this is called a "lower-chance" result.
-Over 95 out of 100 (95%) screening test results will be lower chance.
+If the screening test shows that the chance of the baby having Down's or Edwards' and Patau's syndrome is lower than 1 in 150 this is called a 'lower-risk' result.
+Over 95 out of a 100 (95%) of screening test results will be lower risk.

-A lower-chance result does not mean that there is no chance at all of the baby having Down's, Edwards' or Patau's syndrome.
+A lower-risk result does not mean that there is no risk at all of the baby having T21 or T18 / T13.

-If the screening test shows that the chance of the baby having Down's, Edwards' or Patau's syndrome is higher than 1 in 150 - that is from 1 in 2 to 1 in 150 - this is called a "higher-chance" result.
-Fewer than 1 in 20 (5%) of screening test results will be higher chance.
+If the screening test shows that the chance of the baby having Down's, Edwards' and Patau's syndrome is higher than 1 in 150, that is from 1 in 2 to 1 in 150, this is called a 'higher-risk' result.
+Fewer than 1 in 20 (5%) of screening test results will be higher risk.

-A higher-chance result does not mean the baby definitely has Down's, Edwards' or Patau's syndrome.
+A higher risk result does not mean the baby definitely has T21 or T18 / T13.